5 Southern California Attractions for the Budget Minded

 4. Griffith Park Observatory

 This popular landmark has beautiful views of Hollywood and Los Angeles.
-The views are priceless, but if you don’t know Southern California that is only on a clear day, which definitely doesn’t happen every day.
+The views are priceless.
+But if you don’t know Southern California that is only on a clear day, which definitely doesn’t happen every day, mostly due to smog.

 Just behind the Observatory is the famous Hollywood sign you’ve surely seen in one movie or another.
 If you’re like everyone else that visits Griffith Park Observatory you too will take a family picture with that famous Hollywood sign in the background.